nojhan/clutchlog/README.md

 There is also a macro to dump the content of an iterable within a separate file: `CLUTCHDUMP`.
-This function takes care of incrementing a numeric suffix in the file name, if an existing file exists.
+This function takes care of incrementing a numeric suffix in the file name, if an existing file with this name exists.
 ```cpp
 std::vector<int> v(10);
 std::generate(v.begin(), v.end(), std::rand);